case-studies

 The outcome

-The GOGLA - Lighting Global KPI framework has been published as a resource for PAYG off-grid solar companies and investors.
-The latest version of the KPI Technical Guide, including indicator definitions, commentary, illustrations, and open source code for calculation, is available through the GOGLA website and copied below.
+The GOGLA - Lighting Global KPI framework was published as a resource for PAYG off-grid solar companies and investors.
+The latest version of the KPI Technical Guide, including indicator definitions, commentary, illustrations, and open source code for calculation, is available through the GOGLA website.

 The results of the industry trends analysis were co-presented with Angaza in January 2018 at the Global Off-grid Solar Forum in Hong Kong.